joba-1/PicoW_A2DP/Readme.md

 * enable debugging with picoprobe and VS Code
 * modularize bt functionality: i2s, avrcp, a2dp, sdp and generic bt Target is to have a modular design with stable functionality for everyday use.

+Status is: already works pretty well.
+Will probably wait for the btstack to stabilize in the pico-sdk before I try to find my own bugs...

 ## Added Features
 * LED functions